 - Information: Shows the information about toolbox items

 - Connection Managers: This window is to create a package level connection managers

-- Package: Design your package
+- Package: Design SSIS package

-SSIS Project Development
+What is SSIS Project Development

 SQL Server Integration Services project is a combination of Connections Managers, Packages, and project parameters (optional).

-This is where we design the complete data flow.
+It is where we design the complete data flow.
 Here is the place where we perform all the transformations.